icure/medtech-docs/sdks/glossary.md

 Any action performed by a _healthcare professional_ which is relevant for the healthcare element of a patient should be encoded as a _data sample_.

 ## Terminologies
 Most of the entities in iCure have labels and codes attributes.
-The codes are based on standard terminology systems used in the healthcare.
+The codes are based on standard terminology systems used in the healthcare industry.

 ### SNOMED CT
 Snomed CT is a terminology system that contains medical concepts and their relationships.
 It is used to describe medical concepts in iCure like diseases, symptoms, procedures, etc…